Barça

 No hay anuncios

-Past Camp Nou, Travessera de les Corts, Balmes, Gran Vía, and Passeig de Gràcia, the expedition reaches La Pedrera, a symbolic spot for the centenary of the death of architect Antoni Gaudí.
-The players begin to retrace their steps and the party is already winding down, although the most persistent want to squeeze the parade to the end.
+Past Camp Nou, Travessera de les Corts, Balmes, Gran Vía, and Passeig de Gracia, the procession reaches La Pedrera, a symbolic spot for the centenary of the death of architect Antoni Gaudí.
+The players begin to retrace their steps and the party is already winding down, although the most persistent want to make the most of the parade until the end.
 The fans return home with a smile on their lips and a wish.
-What if next year, besides, the Champions League is celebrated?
+What if next year, the Champions League is also celebrated?